piliwilliam0306/ROS-Matlab-bridge/README.md

      Each topic is strongly typed by the ROS message type used to publish it, and nodes can only receive messages from a matching type.
      A node can subscribe to a topic only if it has the same message type.
      The topics in ROS can be transmitted using TCP/IP and UDP.
-     The TCP/IP-based transport is known as TCPROS and uses the persistent TCP/IP connection.

 ## rqt_plot
      $ rqt_plot feedback_wheel_angularVel/x feedback_wheel_angularVel/y